Techo-Startup-Center/CamDigiKey-Sample-Code-IOS/README.md

 ---

-## 2. Create a Protocol for CamDigiKey delegate function
+## 2. Create a Protocol for CamDigiKey delegate functions

 ```swift
 protocol CamDigiKeyClientDelegate {